 - Stop doing things manually with automations

-An automatic popup from Gmail’s authorizations will appear, so you can read and accept the permissions.
+An automatic popup from Gmail’s authorizations will appear so that you can read and accept the permissions.
 This enables Drag to work on your Gmail account.
 And you will be all set up to start organizing the best sales pipeline you have ever seen.

 Drag offers teams the possibility to have two views inside Gmail: Kanban and list.
 Both allow a better sales pipeline tracking, as also an easy visualization of the workflow.

-On the contrary to the regular Gmail inbox, you just need a glimpse to understand what is happening with these personalized views.
-They allow teams to have a holistic overview of emails and tasks across different stages, and to break tasks down into smaller and manageable pieces.
-All of this leads to more productivity, and agility in the sales process.
+Contrary to the regular Gmail inbox, it would help if you had a glimpse to understand what is happening with these personalized views.
+They allow teams to have a holistic overview of emails and tasks across different stages and break tasks down into smaller and manageable pieces.
+All of this leads to more productivity and agility in the sales process.

-You can create “boards” and start personalizing them with the view you want, and also the columns you need.
+You can create “boards” and start personalizing them with the view you want and the columns you need.
 For example, for a sales pipeline board, you can create columns with the names of each one of the stages your prospects follow through.

-After creating a board and setting up the columns it’s time to populate them with cards.
+After creating a board and setting up the columns, it’s time to populate them with cards.
 These cards can be emails that hit your inbox or tasks you create by yourself.
-Drag and drop the cards between the columns, according to your prospect’s journey, to help the team keep track of the deals easily.
+Drag and drop the cards between the columns, according to your prospect’s journey, to help the team keep track of the deals quickly.

-For instance, imagine you have a prospect on the “Proposal” step who just sent you an email confirming that they are willing to close.
-Just simply drag this card to the column “Closing”, and everyone in the team will know where the prospect is at the moment.
+For instance, imagine you have a prospect on the “Proposal” step, which just sent you an email confirming that they are willing to close.
+Drag this card to the column “Closing,” and everyone in the team will know where the prospect is at the moment.

-The cards are also customizable, you can apply color coding and tags, to facilitate understanding the context of a deal in a glance.
+The cards are also customizable.
+You can apply color coding and tags to facilitate understanding the context of a deal at a glance.